All Products

 -- Add a partition.

-• Example 5: Change the properties of a Delta table.
+• Example 5: Modify the properties of a PK Delta Lake table

-Change the value of LastModifiedTime for a partition
+Update the last modified time of a partition

-MaxCompute SQL provides the touch operation to modify the LastModifiedTime of a partition in a partitioned table.
+MaxCompute SQL provides the touch operation to update the LastModifiedTime of a partition in a partitioned table.
 This operation changes the LastModifiedTime to the current time.
-MaxCompute then considers the data to be updated and recalculates the lifecycle.
+MaxCompute then considers the data to be changed and recalculates its lifecycle.

 • Limits

-For multi-level partitioned tables, you must specify all partitions.
+For a multi-level partitioned table, you must specify values for all partition key columns.

 ALTER TABLE <table_name> touch PARTITION (<pt_spec>);